This post contains affiliate links. If you buy through them, we earn a small commission at no extra cost to you.

 Can I set up dual monitors with just HDMI?

-Yes, as long as your computer has two HDMI ports or you use a dock with two HDMI outputs.
-A single HDMI port connected to a splitter will not work — splitters clone one signal to two screens.
-You need two independent video outputs for an extended dual monitor setup.
+Yes, as long as your computer has two HDMI outputs or you use a dock with two HDMI ports.
+A single HDMI port connected to a splitter does not work — splitters clone one signal to two screens, producing identical content on both displays.
+An extended dual monitor setup requires two independent video outputs.

 Does dual monitors require a more powerful GPU?

-For office work — documents, web browsers, video calls — any integrated GPU in a modern laptop or desktop handles dual 1080p monitors without issue.
-Dual 4K monitors at 60Hz require more bandwidth, and gaming across two monitors needs a dedicated GPU.
-For standard remote work, you don’t need to upgrade your GPU.
+For office work — documents, browsers, video calls — any integrated GPU in a modern laptop or desktop handles dual 1080p monitors without issue.
+Dual 4K at 60Hz needs more bandwidth, and gaming across two screens requires a dedicated GPU.
+Standard remote work does not need a GPU upgrade.

 Why is my second monitor showing as the wrong display?

 Open Display Settings (Windows) or Displays (macOS) and check the monitor arrangement.
-Drag the monitor rectangles to match your physical desk layout.
-The operating system doesn’t know which physical display is to your left or right — you set that in software.
-Also check that the correct monitor is set as the primary display.
+Drag the monitor rectangles to match your physical desk layout — the OS has no way to know which screen is physically left or right without you telling it.
+Also confirm the correct monitor is set as the primary display.

 Can I run dual monitors on an M-series MacBook Air?

 M1 and M2 MacBook Air support one external display natively.
-To run two external displays, you need either: (1) a display dock with a DisplayLink chip (like the Plugable UD-6950H), which uses software rendering to drive the second screen, or (2) to use the built-in Retina display as the second screen in a laptop-open configuration.
-The M4 MacBook Air (released early 2025) supports two external displays natively without a DisplayLink workaround.
+Two external displays require either a dock with a DisplayLink chip (Plugable UD-6950H) or using the built-in Retina display as the second screen in lid-open mode.
+The M3 and M4 MacBook Air support two external displays natively without any DisplayLink workaround.

 What resolution should I use for a 24-inch second monitor?

-For a 24-inch display, 1080p (1920×1080) is the standard.
-At 24 inches, 1080p is legible and well-suited for most tasks.
-If you’re pairing it with a higher-resolution primary display, consider 1440p for the second screen if the price difference is small — the visual consistency makes extended work sessions easier on the eyes.
+For a 24-inch display, 1080p (1920×1080) is standard.
+Text is legible at normal desk distances and the price difference versus 1440p is meaningful.
+If pairing it with a 1440p or 4K primary, consider 1440p for the second screen — the visual consistency across both panels is noticeable on long work sessions.

 Conclusion

-A dual monitor setup does not require expensive gear to work well.
-Two matched budget monitors on a VIVO stand, the right cables for your laptop or desktop, and fifteen minutes with your OS display settings gets you a functional extended workspace for under $400.
+A dual monitor setup doesn’t require expensive gear to function well.
+Two matched budget monitors, a VIVO stand, the right cables, and fifteen minutes with display settings gets you a working extended workspace for $350 or less.

 Detailed Reviews